annyhl/codepath-prework/README.md

 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 A challenge I encountered when completing this assignment was correctly implementing the guess function.
 I initially attempted to write my own game logic, however, when I tested my code using the preview, I noticed that my game would end prematurely — the "You lost" alert would show up even though I correctly followed the pattern.
 I compared my logic with the solution to find that they did achieve the same result, so I replaced my code with the solution code.
 However, even when doing this, I still ran into the same issue.
 To overcome this, I decided to debug the code using print statements with console.log().
 I found that my playClueSequence function was not resetting the guessCounter, even though there was a statement that reset guessCounter to 0.
 This interfered with the conditional logic in the guess function.
 After locating the problem, I checked if functions were running as expected with more print debugging, as well as if I had any misspelled variables.
 Everything still looked fine then, so I referred to the CodePath Slack channel for help.
 I found someone who had the same issue as I did and their code was correct also.
 They were advised to recopy and paste the JavaScript code from the prework guide.
-I followed suit and found that my game finally worked, so I may have forgotten something minor when following the prework guide.
+I followed suit and found that my game finally worked, so I believe I may have forgotten something minor when following the prework guide.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) After completing this project, I am interested in learning more about what an IDE is and how it works.
 Specifically, I am curious about whether it is required to build a website using an IDE, or whether it is simply a tool that makes website building easier.
 I also wonder which parts of this particular project are considered front-end and which are back-end, especially since the design of the site/game is simple (although, since it is simple, would it be easier or more difficult to identify back-end vs. front-end?).
 Additionally, I'd be interested in seeing how website launches work.
 With Glitch, it each new modification is automatically reflected on the live site, but for company websites that have a continuous stream of audiences, how are they able to modify and test the site privately while the current version of their site is still functional for its users?